 Plastic Birdbaths vs. Cement Birdbaths

-There is a lot of information online comparing concrete tanks and plastic tanks.
-These resources compare their advantages and disadvantages and weigh the pros and cons.
-But you will not find much information online comparing plastic birdbaths and cement birdbaths.
-We wanted to write and article to do exactly that in order to help you make a more informed decision when buying these types of birdbaths.
+There is a lot of information online comparing cement tanks and plastic tanks.
+These resources compare their advantages and disadvantages and weigh the pros and cons of each.
+But you will not find much information online comparing plastic and cement birdbaths.
+We wanted to write and article to do exactly that in order to help you make a more informed decision when choosing a birdbaths made of either of these two materials.
 To write this article, we applied some what we learned about cement and plastic tanks to birdbaths.
 Here is what we learned.

 Water In Plastic Birdbaths Holds More Acid